20240608/AiRicePest/README.md

 **Solution**: Ensure backend CORS is configured for `http://localhost:3000` in `backend/app.py`

+**Issue**: Language/Theme switchers don't open

+**Solution**: The Radix dropdown trigger requires the shared button component to forward refs.
+Confirm `components/ui/button.tsx` uses `React.forwardRef` (as in the latest code) and rebuild the frontend after editing.

 ### Backend Issues

 **Issue**: `Import "flask" could not be resolved`